MEETING THE CHALLENGE OF CLIMATE CHANGE: IMPACTS AND OPPORTUNITIES

-Former Administrator of the EPA and Director of the Center for Health and the Global Environment, Harvard Chan School of Public Health
+Senior Advisor at the Center for Climate, Health,and the Global Environment (C-Change) at the Harvard T.F.
+Chan School of Public Health

 Conference sessions will focus on public health, the business case for climate action, municipal initiatives on renewable energy, and international climate negotiations.
 Presenters include representatives from Clean Energy NH, CERES, NH Businesses for Social Responsibility, the City of Boston, Harvard Business School, Union of Concerned Scientists, Harvard Kennedy School, and the Natural Resources Defense Council (Click Here for Full Program).